Summary

 Establishing clear objectives for your panel discussions

-Building Goals And Objectives For Panel Discussions With A Board And Postit Notes
+Building Goals And Objectives For Panel Discussions With A Board And PostIt Notes

 Goals and objectives for panel discussions Photo by Jo Szczepanska on Unsplash